GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 # Program and Schedule

 The workshop program can be found below.
-To attend use the Zoom link: <https://ubalt.zoom.us/j/96587819811>
+To attend use the Zoom link: <https://ubalt.zoom.us/j/96587819811> (Passcode: 688976)

 | CEST    | UTC      | EDT      | Session                                 | Session Chair |Paper Title                                                                                                                                                                        | Primary Contact Author Name |
 |---------|----------|----------|--------------------------------|-------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|